Hurry Sundown (film): Locations

 Hurry Sundown was shot on several locations in Louisiana, over a period of ten weeks, from early June to the middle of August.
 The mansion scenes were shot at the Goodwood Plantation mansion in Baton Rouge.
 The flood scene was shot on part of the Louisiana State Penitentiary for Women in St. Gabriel.
 Other locations included St. Francisville and Grace Memorial Episcopal Church in Hammond.

 Critical reception

-The movie opened to unfavorable reviews from those who felt that Preminger was out of tune with the problems of the contemporary South.
+The movie opened to strongly unfavorable reviews from those who felt that Preminger was out of tune with the problems of the contemporary South.
 It was also criticized for its out-of-date racial stereotyping and tasteless attitude toward sexuality.